-Around 1930, Maxwell Joseph Holcomb was "Max Callahan" and one of the rodeo performers appearing in the dreadful Tom Keene PARDON MY GUN (RKO, 1930).
+Around 1930, Maxwell Joseph Holcomb was living in Los Angeles.
+And he was now "Max Callahan", one of the rodeo performers appearing in the dreadful Tom Keene PARDON MY GUN (RKO, 1930).
 In the early 1930s, professional rodeo performer Max did another name change to "Fox O'Callahan".
 And from 1930s and 1940s newspaper clippings, Fox O'Callahan won some events and was an officer in the RCA (Rodeo Cowboys Association).
-He also settled down in the Newhall, California area.
+He also settled down in Newhall, California.

 His sporadic film work spanned many decades and he did appear in silents.
 The earliest tradepaper mention that I found was in the January 30, 1926 issue of Motion Picture News - Max Holcomb was in the cast of Bob Custer's BEYOND THE ROCKIES (FBO, 1926).

-Les Adams has him pegged in about ninety oaters.
+Les Adams has him pegged in about ninety B westerns.

 The SCVHistory.com website (Santa Clarita Valley) has a 2006 article by Linda Tarnoff about noted rodeo performer Phil Rawlins and Fox O'Callahan is praised.
 An excerpt follows and the link to the full article is further down on this webpage: